italoosorio/SilkBuilder-Doc/how_to/content_template.md

 </silk:Column>
 ```

-In this case the table cell will show the *firstName* and *lastName* inside a div tag and the *birthday* in a second div tag simulating internal rows.
+In this case, the table cell will show the firstName and lastName inside a div tag and the birthday in a second div tag, simulating internal rows.

-A more complex sample coudl be the inclusion of the *Card* Bootstrap componet in a silk:Tile.
-This sample will use double curly brakets.
+A more complex sample could be the inclusion of the Card Bootstrap component in a silk:Tile.
+This sample will use double curly brackets.

 ```xml
 <silk:Tile id="eventList" dataSource="eventDP" >